• Skip to primary navigation

 Looking down length of timber to inspect for warping

-One further method to check for twisting in timber is to use winding sticks.
+One further method to check for twisting in wood is to use winding sticks.
 These are short flat, level and square pieces of timber (or sometimes metal) that you can lay in pairs on a piece of timber, one front, one back and then visually inspect them.
 If they line up then the timber is fine, but if either drops or skews then it’s twisted.

-With the timber you are inspecting laying on a flat surface, using one winding stick, lay it flat on the timer and then run it down it’s length keeping a close eye on the edge touching the timber.
+With the wood you are inspecting laying on a flat surface, using one winding stick, lay it flat on the timer and then run it down it’s length keeping a close eye on the edge touching the timber.
 If light is visible its warped.
 Likewise, if either edge raises or drops then twisting or warping is present.

 Using winding sticks to check warping